xerial/snappy-java/Milestone.md

   * Rebuild win32 binary

 ## snappy-java-1.0.3 (July 11st, 2011)
-  * Deprected SnappyException.
+  * Deprecated SnappyException.
 Instead snappy-java uses IOException to issue errors.
 This change is necessary to support JNI code injection to a parent class loader.